Dayton Metro Library: History

 Library service in Dayton began in 1805 with the Social Library Society of Dayton.
 The Society was also the first library to be incorporated in Ohio.
 The Society was dissolved in 1821 and books were sold at auction.

 In 1847, the Dayton Library Association was established.
 This lasted until 1860 when it merged with the Public School Library, founded in 1855.
 After this merger, the Dayton Public Library's affairs were overseen by three members of the Library Committee of the Dayton Board of Education.
 In 1887, the Dayton Public Library was organized as a school district library operating under an independent non-partisan Library Board.
 A new building was opened in Cooper Park in January 1888.
 A museum of natural history was opened inside the building in 1893, at which point the library's name was changed to the Dayton Public Library and Museum.
 Bookmobile service began in October 1923.
+Paul North Rice served as director from 1927-1936.
 In 1948, the library changed in legal form from a school district library to a county district library.

 In November 1956, after the museum collections were officially transferred from the library to the recently established Dayton Society of Natural History, the library officially changed its name to the Dayton and Montgomery County Public Library.
 A new $2.3 million building was constructed for the Main Library in 1960, with groundbreaking taking place on August 29.
 The new building, adjacent to the old building (since razed), opened on March 26, 1962, and is still in use today (albeit with renovations done in 1987, 1998–2000, and 2015-2017).
 The Dayton and Montgomery County Public Library name stayed on until June 19, 2002, when it officially changed its name to the Dayton Metro Library.
 A new logo and website were unveiled in January 2003.
 Another new website was unveiled in December 2014, featuring a new library logo, overall new design and a number of new functionalities.